openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/floodsensor_0_0.md

 The Flood sensor supports 4 association groups.

-### Group 1: Device status
+### Group 1: Lifeline

-Sends the BASIC SET control frame when the probe detects water Association group 1 is assigned the status of the device - it sends the BASIC SET control frame to the associated devices when the probe has detected water.
+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.

 Association group 1 supports 5 nodes.

-### Group 2: Controller updates
+### Group 2: BASIC_SET

 Association group 2 supports 1 node.

-### Group 3: Send Notification Report
+### Group 3: NOTIFICATION_REPORT_V4

-Allows sending notification reports

 Association group 3 supports 5 nodes.

-### Group 4: Send Basic Report
+### Group 4: SENSOR_BINARY_REPORT_V2

-Allows sending basic reports

 Association group 4 supports 5 nodes.